atcnaked/Clean-Dart/README_en.md

 Our **entities** must be simple objects, that may or not have validation rules for its data through functions or ValueObjects. **The entity must not depend on any object of the other layers.**

 The **usecases** must run the necessary logic to solve a specific problem.
-If the **usecase** needs the any external access, this access may be done through interface contacts that will be implemented by the lower-level layers.
+If the **usecase** needs any external access, this access may be done through interface contacts that will be implemented by the lower-level layers.

 The **Domain** must be responsible only for the execution of the business rules.
 It must not have any other object implementations, like repositories or services.